RoboSparrow/RoboSparrow.github.io/_posts/2020-09-29-python-cgi-parsing-json-requests.md

 title: CGI - Parsing JSON data requests with Python
 ---

-Python's core [cgi module](https://docs.python.org/3/library/cgi.html) is a great helper for slim rest apis Unfortunately field parsing with `cgi.FieldStorage()` does not support JSON data requests and will raise a TypeError.
+Python's core [cgi module](https://docs.python.org/3/library/cgi.html) is a great helper for slim rest apis.
+Unfortunately field parsing with `cgi.FieldStorage()` does not support JSON data requests and will raise a TypeError.

 request